Museum of Ice Cream to open in Dempsey in August

 Visitors to the Museum of Ice Cream will be guided through 14 multi-sensory installations spread over 60,000 sq ft of space, all dedicated to ice cream, which they will also get to try during their visit.

-While the museum originates from the US, it will have a Singapore-inspired Dragon Playground when it comes to Dempsey.
+While the museum originates from the US, it will have a Singapore-inspired Dragon Playground in Dempsey.

 Another highlight will be a sprinkle pool billed as the museum's largest to date.